marcusts/Com.MarcusTS.ModernAppDemo/ModernAppDemo/docs/ModernAppDemo_4.md

 Notice that the view model  only sets the property and *(if set)*, re-checks a command to activate the Submit button once the view has been legally completed by the user.
 It doesn't do anything else.
 How is that possible?

 The answer is *attributed programming*.
 In this case, the custom attribute **ValidatableTwoWayNonEmptyViewModelValidationAttribute**.
-That's a long-winded derived atttribute based on the **ViewModelValidationAttribute** base class:
+That's a long-winded derived attribute based on the **ViewModelValidationAttribute** base class:

 ``` csharp
 public class ViewModelValidationAttribute : Attribute, IViewModelValidationAttribute